 The data recorded was analyzed as per the standard methods of Snedecor and Cochran (1994).
-In this regard SPSS software was used for performing the analysis of variance test by comparing the different means.
-Detailed statistical analysis needed for example what data (not mean) and how it used for statistical analysis?
+In this regard SPSS software was used for performing the two way analysis of variance test (ANOVA) by comparing the different means.

 Results and Discussion: